mattias800/mzsh/README.md

 zsh-interactive-cd is installed into ~/.local/share and sourced automatically (no OMZ required).

-Oh My Zsh plugins enabled by default in this config (via zcomet fallbacks):
+Oh My Zsh plugins enabled by default in this config (loaded via Antigen as individual plugin paths):
 - docker, docker-compose, dotnet, dotenv, gh, git
 Note: fzf integration is provided by fzf-tab (Aloxaf/fzf-tab). eza aliases are provided in this repo.
 Directory jumping is handled by zoxide.